SubbalakshmiC/CCNA-1/CCNA_Sam.md

 	> As explained above

 * Pre-switching ethernet networks used co-axial cables with many devices connected to them in a bus.
 This method offered upto 10Mbps speeds
 	* At points along the cable, marked dots denoted areas where the cable could be tapped into with vampire taps to attach devices to the bus.
-* Errors required Time Domain Reflexomitors to show a rough region of the cable whereby the connection was lost
+	* Errors required Time Domain Reflexometers to show a rough region of the cable whereby the connection was lost
+	* Data on the broadcast media is accessable to any devices on the network
+	* This system was relaced with a central hub that contained the effective bus of the networ, and each device had its own UTP cable to and from the hub
+	* Phyically that network may be described as a hub, but logically that forms a bus network
+* CSMA/CD (Collision Sense Multiple Access/Collision Detection) is used to mitigate collisions along the media that may result in lost data.
+This forms part of the Ethernet Protocol and is used in Half-Duplex networks
+* CSMA/CA (/Collision Avoidance) is used on wireless, and ensures 2 devices are not transmitting at the same time, as the frequency is shared across the devices
+	* Collision Detection - to discover whether a device is currently transmitting on the media
+	* The sending device listens to the signal they are transmitting.
+If the data heard differs from that sent, the system becomes aware of a collision
+	* A jamming signal is sent to prevent other devices whilst another is, mitigating the chances of a collision occuring
+	* Hubs became repeaters, Bridges became Switches
+	* ASIC - Application Specific Integrated Circuits

 #### Need for Switches
 * Traditionally devices had to compete for bandwidth on a network (or broadcast domain), using a bus topology.
 This meant that only one device could transmit at a time